Past Talks or Interviews

 Selected Presentations

-- At Science Foo Camp (SciFoo), which was held at Google, I did a Lightning Talk about how I designed the “hands” of the sapient insect colonies in HOW TO TALK TO ALIENS.
+- At Science Foo Camp (SciFoo) at Google, I did a Lightning Talk about how I designed the “hands” of the sapient insect colonies in HOW TO TALK TO ALIENS.
 I also did an earlier SciFoo in which I was on a panel with the astronomer Lucianne Walkowicz and then-NASA Ames director Pete Worden about the Search for Extraterrestrial Intelligence.

 - At SUNY Buffalo I talked about how ASL’s use of space influenced my design of the language spoken by intelligent social insect colonies in HOW TO TALK TO ALIENS.